This Month in Physics History

 Appropriately, it was an astronomer who coined the term photography in 1839, when Johann Heinrich von Madler combined “photo” (from the Greek word for “light”) and “graphy” (“to write”).
 Astronomers quickly embraced the use of photographic plates because of their good resolution and the ability to make much larger images.

-Daguerre himself is believed to be the first person to take a photograph of the moon, using his daguerrotype process, on January 2, 1839.
+Daguerre himself is believed to be the first person to take a photograph of the moon, using his daguerreotype process, on January 2, 1839.
 Unfortunately, in March of that same year, his entire laboratory burnt to the ground, destroying all his written records and much of his early experimental work–and that historical image of the moon.
-A year later, John William Draper, an American doctor and chemist, took his own daguerrotype of the moon.
+A year later, John William Draper, an American doctor and chemist, took his own daguerreotype of the moon.

-In 1850 Draper collaborated with astronomer William Cranch Bond to produce a daguerrotype of the star Vega.
+In 1850 Draper collaborated with astronomer William Cranch Bond to produce a daguerreotype of the star Vega.
 An attempt had been made in 1842 to photograph the sun, but the resolution was poor, so few details were visible.
 Then physicists Jean Bernard Leon Foucault and Armand Fizeau improved the process sufficiently to photograph the Sun in sufficient detail that sun spots could be seen for the first time.

 Several inventors experimented with glass as a basis for negatives, but the silver solution wouldn’t stick to the shiny surface.
 By 1848, Abel Niépce de Saint-Victor (a cousin of Nicéphore Niépce) came up with the idea of coating a glass plate with egg white mixed with potassium iodide, and then washing it with an acid solution of silver nitrate.
 The result was fine detail and vastly higher quality, but–yet again–it required prolonged exposure.